Vyral/monique-walker/_posts/2020-08-11-an-interview-with-our-awesome-buyers-agent.md

 date: 2020-08-11 17:52:00
 tags:
   - Real Estate
-excerpt: Here’s what Melanie Beauregard has to say about being on our team.
+excerpt: Here’s what Melani Beauregard has to say about being on our team.
 enclosure: >-
   https://vyralmarketing.s3.amazonaws.com/Monique+Walker/+VIdeos/An+Interview+With+Our+Awesome+Buyers+Agent.mp4
 pullquote: >-